NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 -----
 The linear regressions  (LR) I calculated for CIAF (CIA Factbook) data have the following values,

- Eact LR is bivariate, X / Y  where X is the item in question and Y is the GDP - Purchase Power Parity for each country
+ Each LR is bivariate, X / Y  where X is the item in question and Y is the GDP - Purchase Power Parity for each country
 ```
 MergePowerData.Report.StatCollector